disastrid/bela_site_update/about.md

 <p class="list-header">Can I call what I've made a Bela product?</p>

-Calling something a "Bela product" is reserved only for things made or licensed by Bela and Augmented Instruments Ltd, and cannot be used to describe unofficial product variants - this is to provide clarity about the products that we develop, endorse and support.
+Calling something a "Bela product" or using Bela in a product name is reserved only for things made or licensed by Bela and Augmented Instruments Ltd, and cannot be used to describe unofficial product variants - this is to provide clarity about the products that we develop, endorse and support.

-But, here's how you can integrate Bela with your product name:
+If you've made something using Bela, here's how you can integrate Bela with your product name:

 - [ProductName] for Bela
 - [ProductName] (Bela-compatible)

-Names such as "Bela [ProductName]", "[ProductName] Bela", or "Bela-compatible [ProductName]" should be avoided.
-If you're not sure, please <a href="mailto:info@bela.io">drop us a line</a> and we can advise.
+Please note that we don't authorise the use of "Bela" outside the above, and other terms (such as "Bela [ProductName]", "[ProductName] Bela", or "Bela-compatible [ProductName]") should be avoided.
+If you're not sure or have any questions, please <a href="mailto:info@bela.io">drop us a line</a>.